“I Have a Juris Doctor in Law…I’ve Never Practiced”

 How and when did you start collecting miles and points?

-I started collecting miles with a American Express Delta card sign-up bonus in 2008.
+I started collecting miles with a American Express Delta card welcome bonus in 2008.
 Before that, I accumulated miles, but rarely enough for a free flight.
 I didn’t collect hotel points until 2013.

 Why did you start your blog?
 What’s special about it?